tink-ab/tink-money-manager-android/string-customization-guide.md

   <string name="tink_all_categories">Alla kategorier</string>
 </resources>
 ```
-Here's a list of all the public string resources in the Tink PFM UI, that can be overridden.
+Here's a list of all the public string resources in the Tink PFM UI that can be overridden:

 | String Resource ID | English Text |
 |------|-----|